-While it is possible to get to Port Moresby from other locations, the reality is that it is best served from Australia as there are a lot more flights and they arrive in time to connect with domestic flights to your final destination.
+While it is possible to get to Port Moresby from other locations.
+The reality is that it is best served from Australia as there are a lot more flights.
+Plus they arrive in time to connect with domestic flights to your final destination.

-The majority of flights from the other locations make those connections difficult and usually mean that you will have to overnight in Port Moresby – not the end of the world (see below…) but an added inconvenience and expense you can probably do without…
+The majority of flights from the other locations make those connections difficult.
+Which usually means that you will have to overnight in Port Moresby.
+Not the end of the world (see below…) but an added inconvenience and expense you can probably do without…

 Papua New Guinea Logistics: Transit in Port Moresby

-If you are transiting the same day from international arrivals to domestic departures, it’s very straightforward and this link will explain about visas, getting through immigration, baggage collection, money exchange and how to change terminals in Port Moresby.
+If you are transiting the same day from international arrivals to domestic departures, it’s very straightforward.
+This link will explain about visas, getting through immigration, baggage collection, money exchange and how to change terminals in Port Moresby.

 Papua New Guinea Logistics: Internal Flights in PNG

-The basic reason for these disruptions is that both Air Nuigini and PNG Air have a fixed number of aircraft with very little, if any, spare capacity.
+The basic reason for these disruptions is quite simple.
+Both Air Nuigini and PNG Air have a fixed number of aircraft with very little, if any, spare capacity.

 So when something goes wrong in one location there is a knock-on effect for the rest of the day.

 There is also an effective black-out period when flights have to stop because they may not be able to land at their destination.
-So while you might make it through check-in at the domestic terminal and be sat waiting patiently for your flight to be called, you can never be sure it will go until you are in the air.
+So while you might make it through check-in at the domestic terminal.
+Sat waiting patiently for your flight to be called… But you can never be sure it will go until you are in the air.

 Typically what happens when a flight is cancelled is that an extra flight is put on for early the following day.
 So that the passengers from the cancelled flights can be transported without impacting the schedules of that day.